 Disertori et al. \cite{DM} showed that for dimensions $d \geq 3$ and small reinforcement, LERRW is transient.
 Sabot and Zeng \cite{SC1} completely resolved the two-dimensional case, proving that the LERRW on $\mathbb{Z}^2$ is recurrent for all initial constant weights; another significant contribution of their work was the establishment of a 0-1 law for transience/recurrence on $\mathbb{Z}^{d}$.
-Furthermore, Poudevigne-Auboiron \cite{PA} proved that the vertex-reinforced jump process (VRJP, introduced by Werner and first studied by Davis and Volkov \cite{DB1}) exhibits some form of monotonicity,
+Furthermore, for LERRWs on $\mathbb{Z}^d$, $d\geq 3$, Poudevigne-Auboiron \cite{PA} proved a monotonicity result with respect to the initial edge weights: increasing the initial weights makes the walk more transient.

 In \cite{TMA}, Takei studied the limit behavior of LERRWs on $\mathbb{Z}_+$ in the recurrent regime, where the initial weight of the edge $\{x,x+1\}$, $x\in \mathbb{Z}_+$, is $x^{\alpha}$ for $x \in \mathbb{N}$ and 1 for $x=0$.
 Motivated by \cite{TMA}, we study in this paper the limit behavior of LERRWs on $\mathbb{Z}_+$ in the recurrent regime, where the initial weight of the edge $\{x,x+1\}$, $x\in \mathbb{Z}_+$, is $x^{\alpha}\ln^{\beta}x$ for $x=2, 3, \dots$ and 1 for $x=0, 1$.